tvvladimir2/programming_vladimir/c# reference/comments.md

     {
       static void Main(string[] args)
       {
-        // Single-line comments start with two forward slashes (//).
+        // THIS IS A COMMENT: Single-line comments start with two forward slashes (//).
+        Console.WriteLine("Hello World!");
       // Any text between // and the end of the line is ignored by C# (will not be executed).
-        // THIS IS A COMMENT:
-        Console.WriteLine("Hello World!");

-        Console.WriteLine("Hello World!");  // Single-line comments at the end of a line of code
+        Console.WriteLine("Hello World!");  // Single-line comments at the end of a line of code }

-        // Multi-line comments start with /* and ends with */.
-        // Any text between /* and */ will be ignored by C#.
-        /* The code below will print the words Hello World to the screen, and it is amazing */ Console.WriteLine("Hello World!");
-      }
   }
 }